AI in banking

 Amanda Downie

-Artificial intelligence (AI) is an increasingly important technology for the banking sector.
-When used as a tool to power internal operations and customer-facing applications, it can help banks improve customer service, fraud detection and money and investment management.
+Artificial intelligence (AI) is an increasingly important technology in the banking sector.
+It is being used to power both internal operations and customer-facing applications.
+As a result, banks are improving a wide range of functions across the front, middle and back office—including customer service, fraud detection, wealth management and regulatory compliance.

-To stay ahead of technology trends, increase their competitive advantage, and provide valuable services and better customer experiences, financial services firms like banks have embraced digital transformation initiatives.
+To stay ahead of fintech trends, increase their competitive advantage and provide valuable services and better customer experiences, banks and other financial services firms have embraced digital transformation initiatives.

 Black woman working on laptop